top of page

-That’s why we’re partnering with the Milwaukee Metropolitan Sewerage District and Greenprint Partners to install green infrastructure on our property through the Fresh Coast Green Communities program.
+Our commitment to environmental sustainability led us to partner with the Milwaukee Metropolitan Sewerage District and Greenprint Partners to install green infrastructure on our property through the Fresh Coast Green Communities program.

-We’re introducing several green infrastructure elements: a bioretention basin, native plants, stormwater trees and a rainwater harvesting system.
+We introduced several green infrastructure elements: a bioretention basin, native plants, stormwater trees and a rainwater harvesting system.

 ● Rainwater harvesting system: This system will collect stormwater from the future solar pavilion’s roof, providing a sustainable water source for our gardens.